mm5631/scrapIn/README.md

 # ScrapIn
 This module is a selenium wrapper tailored to searching people or jobs on linkedin given a set of criteria.

+**WARNING:**
+While supposedly legal to scrape linkedin (see this [legal proceeding](https://www.reuters.com/article/us-microsoft-linkedin-ruling-idUSKCN1AU2BV?feedType=RSS&feedName=technologyNews)), I do not take any responsibility for any retaliation Linkedin might enact against the user-account associated with the use of this package.

 ### System